 In the San Matteo Museum you can access the medieval cloister, redesigned in the 16th century.
 This museum preserves the monumental cross with a Christus patiens (Christ painful) from the early 13th century.

-San Stefano dei Cavalieri Church
+San Stefano dei Cavalieri church

 San Stefano dei Cavalieri was the church for the Knights of Saint-Stéphane, a project by Vasari.